NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Payloads.page.md

 A second Encounter resource is used to transfer the human readable reference of the newly created referral, at the Receiver side.
 When a referral request is made, the Receiver **should** include a new, secondary, encounter resource with the status of 'planned' in their synchronous HTTP response (200) to the Sender's request.
 This new 'planned' encounter will have both an Id and an Identifier value, indicating the Receiver's local reference and human readable one, respectively.
 (See the {{pagelink:APP3-EntityRelationshipDiagrams, text:Entity Relationship Diagram}} for reference).
 The human readable (Identifier) reference is a useful link for the services to use when discussing a patient's transition of care.
 The local (Id) reference is not intended to be human readable but rather machine readable.

-When the interim response is sent an Encounter status of 'in-progress' **should** be set on the second Encounter.
-This is to indicate to the Sender that the request has started with the receiving service.
+When the interim response is sent an *encounter.status* of 'in-progress' **must** be set on the second Encounter.
+This is to indicate to the Sender that the request has started in the receiving service.
+The *encounter.reasonCode* **must** be included on the second encounter to indicate that it is the validation triage outcome.
 <br>
 <br>
 <hr>

 ## Validation Final Response Payload
 The below details the specific guidance around the use of key resources required to create a validation response by the referral receiver to the original referral sender.
 See [ServiceRequest - Response Validation Full](https://simplifier.net/nhsbookingandreferrals/bars-messagedefinition-servicerequest-response-validation-full) message definition for details.
-@@@@@@ Needs writing FINAL RESPONSE @@@@@???????

 ### MessageHeader Resource
-The MessageHeader resource is required as part of the technical capability of making a referral?????@@@@.
+The MessageHeader resource is required as part of the technical capability of making a request or response.
 Rather than providing clinical or administrative content for the end users; the function of all other resources are outlined.
 This resource holds key information about where the request has come from (*MessageHeader.source*), who it is intended for (*MessageHeader.destination*), what type of request it is (*MessageHeader.eventCoding*) and how to start interpreting the request (*MessageHeader.focus*).

 Any Receiver of the request 'message bundle' **must** first check the *MessageHeader.destination* and verify the *MessageHeader.destination.receiver.reference* refers to their Organisation.
 The *MessageHeader.destination.endpoint* is, in turn, the Healthcare Service ID they are expected to be processing the request on behalf of.